 Answer: iPhone indeed supports sending pictures via MMS or iMessages.
 If your iPhone won't send pictures in text, my guess is you don't have MMS enabled on your phone.
 Also, this problem may be caused by the network, the carrier and so on.
 Here I've found some practical ways to troubleshoot this problem.

 iPhone won't send pictures to non iPhone users? iPhone won't send pictures to Android?
-Don't miss: How to Transfer Pictures from iPhone to Android
+Don't miss: iOS to Android: Transfer Data from iPhone to Android in Minutes

 1. Photo is sent via MMS.
 So first of all, have a look at whether the MMS function is enabled.
 Go to Settings > Messages and make sure MMS Messaging is turned on.